EMI Calculator India - Calculate Home Loan, Car Loan & Personal Loan EMI

 Can I prepay my loan to reduce EMI?

-Yes, most banks in India allow loan prepayment.
-Making prepayments reduces the principal outstanding, which can either reduce your EMI amount or shorten your loan tenure, depending on your choice.
+Yes, most lenders in India allow loan prepayment.
+Making prepayments reduces the principal outstanding, which can either reduce your EMI amount or shorten your loan tenure, depending on the lender rules and your choice.

 What is the difference between reducing balance and flat rate interest?

 In reducing balance method, interest is calculated on the outstanding principal amount, which decreases with each EMI payment.
 In flat rate method, interest is calculated on the original principal throughout the loan tenure.
-Reducing balance is more common and beneficial for borrowers.
+Reducing balance is more common for retail loans and is typically more economical than flat rate for the same headline rate.

 How does loan tenure affect my EMI?